Thank you for your interest in Friends of Trees!

 - Be realistic about their time commitment to the volunteer role

 Many of our Green Space Initiative plantings are outside the reach of public transportation options.
 We encourage volunteers to carpool to these plantings.
-RideShare.us makes it easy for anyone to carpool.
-Once you register with the site, you can post ride needs and availabilities for any listed Friends of Trees events.
+Metro's Drive Less Connect program makes it easy for anyone to carpool.
+Once you register with the site, you can post ride needs and availabilities for any listed Friends of Trees event.
 Need help?
 Have questions?
-Please contact Andy or Jenny at 503-595-0213.
+Please contact Andy or Jenny at 503-595-0213 or download this summary page (.pdf) for all you need to know.

 Spending a Saturday morning planting or caring for trees is an excellent way to get fresh air and exercise while making a contribution to your community.